 This award winner held up well during testing.
 Following multiple cycles through the pump test, we experienced no noticeable loss in efficiency, and both the slip and threaded valve attachments still seal on valves effectively.

 The rubber end caps have done a great job at keeping the pump internals free of contamination.
 The polished silver finish does scratch fairly easily, but this does not affect the functionality of the pump in any way.
 The pump piston has not developed any lateral play and still moves smoothly through its travel.
 We love the all-metal construction as compared to the heavy use of plastic that is common on other pumps such as the Peakini 2.
 The Road Drive should hold up well for many seasons even with regular use.

-With a price of $50, this award-winning pump is a great value.
+This award-winning pump is a great value.
 While not the cheapest pump we tested, it is a bargain compared to the Silca Pocket Impero at $120 and really, almost any pump in our review.
 Excellent pumping performance, design, and durability make the Road Drive a great buy.

 The Road Drive is a purpose-built mini pump for inflating high-pressure road tires.
 It is one of the best performing pumps we have tested at higher pressures and has unique design features such as a flexible fill hose that improves pumping ergonomics.
 You will be hard pressed to find a better mini pump for road cycling.
 For mountain biking use check out the Lezyne Gauge Drive HV, or the Peakini 2.

 — Curtis Smith